-We anticipate that our expenses and operating losses will increase substantially over the foreseeable future.
-The expected increase in expenses will be driven in large part by our ongoing activities, if and as we: continue to advance our in vivo and ex vivo cell engineering platforms; continue preclinical development of our current and future product candidates and initiate additional preclinical studies; commence clinical studies of our current and future product candidates and initiate additional preclinical studies; commence clinical studies of our current and future product candidates; establish our manufacturing capability, including developing our contract development and manufacturing relationships, and building our internal manufacturing facilities; acquire and license technologies aligned with our in vivo and ex vivo cell engineering platforms; seek regulatory approval of our current and future product candidates; expand our operational, financial, and management systems and increase personnel, including personnel to support our preclinical and clinical development, manufacturing, and commercialization efforts; continue to develop, grow, perfect, and defend our intellectual property portfolio; and incur additional legal, accounting, or other expenses in operating our business, including the additional costs associated with operating as a public company.
+We anticipate that our expenses and operating losses will increase substantially for the foreseeable future.
+The expected increase in expenses will be driven in large part by our ongoing activities if and as we continue to advance our ex vivo and in vivo cell engineering platforms; continue preclinical development of our current and future product candidates and initiate additional preclinical studies; commence clinical studies of our current and future product candidates; establish our manufacturing capabilities, including developing our contract development and manufacturing relationships and building our internal manufacturing facility; acquire and license technologies aligned with our ex vivo and in vivo cell engineering platforms; seek regulatory approval of our current and future product candidates; expand our operational, financial, and management systems; increase personnel, including personnel to support our preclinical and clinical development, manufacturing, and commercialization efforts; continue to develop, grow, prosecute, and defend our intellectual property portfolio; and incur additional legal, accounting, or other expenses in operating our business, including the costs associated with operating as a public company.

-We are also investing early in building world class capabilities in key areas of manufacturing sciences and operations, including development of our in vivo and ex vivo cell engineering platforms, product characterization, and process analytics from the time candidates are in early research phases.
-Our investments also include scaled research solutions, scaled infrastructure, and novel technologies to improve efficiency, characterization, and scalability of manufacturing.
+We are investing early in building world class capabilities in key areas of manufacturing sciences and operations, including development of our ex vivo and in vivo cell engineering platforms, product characterization, and process analytics from the time candidates are in early research phases.
+Our investments also include scaled research solutions, scaled infrastructure, and novel technologies to improve efficiency, characterization, and scalability of manufacturing, including establishing our internal manufacturing facility.

 We anticipate that we will need to raise additional financing in the future to fund our operations, including the commercialization of any approved product candidates.
-Until such time, if ever, as we can generate significant product revenue, we expect to finance our operations with our existing cash, cash equivalents, and marketable securities, any future equity or debt financings, and upfront, milestone, and royalty payments, if any, received under future license or collaboration agreements.
-We may not be able to raise additional capital on terms acceptable to us or at all.
+Until we can generate significant product revenue, if ever, we expect to finance our operations with our existing cash, cash equivalents, and marketable securities, the proceeds of any future equity or debt financings, and upfront, milestone, and royalty payments, if any, received under future license or collaboration agreements.
+We may not be able to raise additional capital on terms that are acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.